Remote Monitoring Agent (RMA) is an auxiliary application for HostMonitor. It is included

 has now an additional property: "Test by".
 By default it has the value "HostMonitor"; it means that the test will be

 executed by HostMonitor.
 Alternatively you may choose an agent from drop down list and the test will be performed by

 How to check status of the agent

-When you use single agent to perform various tests, you may want to setup Master test to
+Ususally you use single agent to perform many various tests so you may want to setup Master

-check agent status.
-In such case HostMonitor may send single alert informing you about disconnected agent and hold dependant test
+test to check the agent status.
+In case of connection problem betweeen HostMonitor and agent HostMonitor may send single alert

 What test can you use as Master test?